Diversity and Inclusion Champion

 Mentoring helps skilled newcomers reconnect with their careers in Canada, while also providing an opportunity for employers to build their inclusive leadership skills and connect with diverse newcomer talent.

-To register as a mentee or individual mentor, or for information about regional mentoring partners, click the appropriate link below:
+For information about national employer partners, click the appropriate link below:

-For information about national employer partners, click the appropriate link below.
-Want to become an employer partner?
+For information about regional mentoring partners, click the appropriate link below: